lordmulder/LameXP/doc/Manual.md

  9. Change the current directory to the *Qt Sources* path (e.g. ``C:\QtSources\4.8.x``)

 10. Run ``configure.exe -release -static -ltcg -qt-zlib -qt-libpng -qt-libjpeg -qt-libtiff -qt-libmng``

-    + Hint: For Visual Studio 2013 you currently need to add ``-platform win32-msvc2012`` too

 11. Now the makefiles should have been generated, so simply enter ``nmake /B`` and be patient - voilà!